Fill a Fridge by Recycling Yours

 90 meals from a single fridge

-When you choose to recycle your old fridge or freezer, Energy Trust offers free pickup plus a $20 or $40 incentive based on the age of the unit.
-Now you have the opportunity to donate that incentive directly to Oregon Food Bank, which helps them acquire and distribute up to 120 meals to communities throughout Oregon.
+When you choose to recycle your old fridge or freezer, Energy Trust offers free pickup plus a $30 incentive.
+Now you have the opportunity to donate that incentive directly to Oregon Food Bank, which helps them acquire and distribute up to 90 meals to communities throughout Oregon.
 That’s something we can all feel good about.

 A single call away

 Energy Trust makes it easy to part ways with your old fridge or freezer.
 To donate your incentive to Oregon Food Bank, let us know when you call to schedule your pick up.

 Schedule a Fridge Pickup